De-winterize Your Boat With These Steps

 Do a Trailer Check

-It's important to do a trailer check before you start using your boat again.
+Doing a trailer check is essential before you start using your boat again.
 Be sure to check the condition of your trailer's tires, brakes, and lights.